hylo-lang/hylo/README.md

 ## Building with CMake and Xcode

-For now you will need to buid yourself [a patched version of cmake](https://gitlab.kitware.com/cmake/cmake/-/merge_requests/9501).
+For now you will need to build yourself [a patched version of cmake](https://gitlab.kitware.com/cmake/cmake/-/merge_requests/9501).

 1. **Generate Xcode project**: choose a *build-directory* and then,